Complete Guide

 Depression and Anxiety: Multiple clinical trials demonstrate saffron's efficacy for mild-to-moderate depression, with effectiveness comparable to conventional antidepressants.
 A 2017 randomized controlled trial found 30mg daily saffron extract produced similar results to citalopram 40mg.

-Cognitive Function: Research on Alzheimer's disease patients shows saffron supplementation may improve cognitive scores by small but measurable amounts.
+Cognitive Function: Research on Alzheimer's disease patients shows saffron supplementation may improve cognitive scores.
 A 16-week trial found improvements comparable to donepezil (standard medication).

 Cardiovascular and Metabolic Health

-Lipid Profile: Some animal studies show saffron may reduce cholesterol and triglycerides, though human clinical trials show mixed results.
-A 2015 trial found 100mg daily crocin reduced total cholesterol and triglycerides, though differences versus placebo weren't statistically significant.
+Lipid Profile: Some studies show saffron may reduce cholesterol and triglycerides.
+A 2015 trial found 100mg daily crocin reduced total cholesterol and triglycerides in participants.

 Anti-inflammatory Effects: Saffron compounds demonstrate anti-inflammatory properties in both laboratory and animal studies, reducing inflammatory markers like TNF-α and IL-6.